1941-1942 Season with

 With

-Ken Carpenter, The Music Maids, Connie Boswell, Salvatore Baccaloni, Michele
+Ken Carpenter, The Music Maids, Connie Boswell, Jerry Lester, Salvatore Baccaloni, Michele

 Morgan and Brian Donlevy.